iansinnott/rxjs-dash-docset/README.md

 make clean build
 ```

+## Update

+When new docs are released just run `./publish.sh`.
+This will not actually publish the docs, but it will do everything short of that.

+**NOTE:** This _might_ not work if you haven't built before on your system.
+In that case just `make`.

 ## Issues

 Dashing seems to completely ignore all its [mapping/filtering options](https://github.com/technosophos/dashing#other-mappersfilters-on-selectors) entirely.
 I've left them in here in case they start working again later... but they do NOT work yet.